javigs82/kubernetes-efk/README.md

 ## Notes

 * The data pods are deployed as a `StatefulSet`.
 These use a `volumeClaimTemplates` to provision persistent storage for each pod.

-* The number of replicas per node should be set up in function of ecosystem's requirements.
-Just adjust `spec.replicas` in deployment specification files (`es-master.yaml`, `es-data.yaml`, `es-ingest.yaml`)

 ## Pre-requisites